 - 1 tablespoon liquid glucose or light corn syrup

-- ½ cup powdered icing sugar
+- ½ cup powdered sugar or icing sugar

 - 3 tablespoon cornstarch or cornflour